Assessment Tools for Discerning a Call to Plant

 What are your God-given ministry gifts?
 Several New Testament scriptures mention gifts of the Spirit, given specifically for building up the body of Christ.
 We’ve highlighted some helpful gifts for planting in the article below, along with a link to an online spiritual gifts assessment.

 As mentioned in the article linked above, some helpful gifts for church planting include apostleship, prophecy, and evangelism.
 The assessment below, grounded in the church planting research and writing of Alan Hirsch, specifically addresses the “fivefold” gifts mentioned in Ephesians 4: Apostles, Prophets, Evangelists, Shepherds, and Teachers, with a focus on planting.

 As defined by psychologist and researcher Angela Duckworth, “Grit” arises from a combination of passion and perseverance for a singularly important goal.
 Duckworth highlights holding steadfast to goal achievement in the face of discouragement and obstacles as critical to exhibiting “grit.”
 How “gritty” are you?
 Follow this link to learn more.

 Also known as the OCEAN Model, the Five Factor Model groups hundreds of personality characteristics into five factors: openness to experience, conscientiousness, extraversion, agreeableness, and neuroticism.
 For our assessment process, we look at the “original” (longer form, with greater reliability and validity) assessment found here:

-After completing these free assessments and reflecting upon the findings, if you want to continue the assessment journey, please send your results to Emily Reece, Director of Recruiting, Assessing, and Training for Church Planting.
-She will get back to you with suggestions about what comes next.
-If you have questions about the entire planter assessment process, she’ll be glad to answer those questions, too.
+After completing these free assessments and reflecting upon the findings, if you want to continue the assessment journey, please send your results to Marcelo Gomes, Director of Training and Church Planting Systems with Path 1.
+He will get back to you with suggestions about what comes next.
+If you have questions about the entire planter assessment process, he’ll be glad to answer those questions, too.